aurelberra/lipsum-nvim/README.md

 # lipsum-nvim

-A "simple" `Lorem Ipsum` generation plugin.
+A (more or less) simple `Lorem Ipsum` generation plugin.

+Originally created by `Stewie410`, whose repo is no longer available.

 ## ✨ Features

 - User-defined wordlists for generation
 - Generate 1+ words, lines/sentences or paragraphs
 - Customize generator command names
-- Not much else

 ## ⚠️ Requirements